mgchris/XamarinMemoryTesting/README.md

 One thing to note I am making the asumption that in my examples the finalizers will get called, when we select the garabage collector option.
 They're a lot of cases where this will not happen, but given how this code is structured I believe it will.

+The app shows a list of examples and action we can do.
+For each example it will show when an viewController is created, disposed and finalized.
+When running the app, you should watch the console output.

 Helpful links for this is found here: https://forums.xamarin.com/discussion/comment/130400 http://blog.adamkemp.com/2014/10/c-finalizers-and-idisposable.html